Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion: Convergence of the Fixed-Step Halpern Iteration

 We note here that for sufficiently large $\gamma,$ the lower bound from \cite{hirsch1989exponential} stated in \eqref{eq:lower-bound-D} for the hypercube of side $D$ in $\sR^d$ ($d \geq 3$) does not preclude results of the form $(1 - 1/\gamma)D + \epsilon,$ for $\epsilon > 0,$ on the basis of such problems being included in the more general fixed-point problems in Banach spaces $(\cE, \norm{\cdot})$.
 The reason is that the shift by 10 in \eqref{eq:lower-bound-D} makes the lower bound meaningful only for sufficiently small values of the target fixed-point error.
 It is thus an interesting question whether error closer to $(1 - 1/\gamma)D + \epsilon$ than what we obtained is algorithmically attainable in general Banach spaces.
 This was conjectured true for the KM iteration in \cite{baillion1996rate}; however, to the best of our knowledge, such a result has not been established to date.
+As mentioned before, subsequent work \cite{bravo2026minimax} has established such an upper bound for a Halpern-based algorithm.